tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 7](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-07.png)

-It works, the embedded Youtube video can now be played.
+It works, the embedded YouTube video can now be played.

 However the above rule would result in all 3rd-party frames on the site to be unblocked.
 Not so good.